Chris44442/de10nano/README.md

 - Quartus std or Lite for the FPGA design compilation (tested with 22.1)

 For the target hardware you need:
-- The DE10-Nano board itself (tested with revision C)
+- The DE10-Nano board itself (tested with Revision C)
 - 5V power cable
 - Micro SD card with at least 1GB
 - USB Mini-B cable for UART communication between Host PC and HPS